Mushroom Glossary: Get to Know These Delicious Varieties

 Gone are the days when the only kind of fungi you could find at the market was the white button mushroom.
 There are now all kinds of mushrooms, both wild and cultivated, widely available.
 Getting to know the character of different mushrooms is like wine tasting.
 Besides varying drastically in shape and texture, each one has an aroma, flavor, and intensity of its own.
 Familiarity with what makes one type of mushroom distinct from another will guide your choices as you experiment with them in your cooking.
-Here’s a closer look at the top fungi among us.
+Here's a closer look at the top fungi among us, clockwise from the top left:

-Cone-shaped, spongy morels mainly grow wild in the spring, generally not through cultivation.
-The darker the mushroom, the more intense the flavor.
-Dried morels are available year-round and have an even stronger wallop than fresh.
+Cone-shaped, spongy morels mainly grow wild in the spring.
+The darker the mushroom, the more intense the taste.
+Dried morels are available year-round and have an even stronger flavor than fresh.
 Try sauteing fresh morels with seasonal vegetables such as asparagus, peas, or fava beans and serving over pasta.

 The shaggy-capped, umbrella-shaped shiitake grows on fallen logs of the oak trees (shii in Japanese) from which it gets its name.
-Sought out for their smoky, woodsy flavor, these mushrooms are delicious roasted or stir-fried and are particularly suited to Asian dishes.
+Shiitakes are available year round and sought after for their smoky, woodsy flavor, they are especially delicious roasted or stir-fried.

 Available fresh in the late spring and fall, these wild mushrooms are prized for their aromatic flavor and smooth texture, especially in Italy and France (where they're known as cepes).
 They're delicious served raw over salads or cooked and served atop risotto.